 The MMF Board is comprised of residents from a variety of backgrounds, including health care and business.
 Board members work to make informed decisions regarding the many grant applications submitted each year.
 Drawing on focused research, professional knowledge and community input, we consider how to best steward our funds to serve the interest of the communities in Cambridge, Easton, Greenwich, Jackson, Salem, White Creek and the Town of Hoosick.
 All of the MMF Board Members live in the communities we serve.

-The Mary McClellan Foundation is now accepting grant applications for 2024 from organizations that address the health or wellness needs of residents previously served by the Mary McClellan Hospital.
+The Mary McClellan Foundation will soon be accepting grant applications for 2025 from organizations that address the health or wellness needs of residents previously served by the Mary McClellan Hospital.
 Nonprofit organizations are eligible for grant support.
 Organizations interested in obtaining applications or information about the MMF are invited to visit the Grant Information page on this website www.marymcclellanfoundation.org or send an email to info@marymcclellanfoundation.org.
-Applications are due on Monday, September 9, 2024.
+Applications will be due in September 2025.